 Well to be honest, odds are that you do.
 Because of our diets and the disgusting amounts of sugar and refined carbohydrates loaded into everything we eat, most of us do.

 You can go to the doctor and pay some good money to get a blood test for IgA, IgG, and IgM candida antibodies or do a stool or urine sample test to confirm.
 But I’ve battled this for years, and never once did a doctor think to test for these.
-So I’ve learned on my own.
-A yeast overgrowth can cause any and all of the following symptoms:
+So I’ve learned on my own: More often than not, if the symptoms are present, the yeast overgrowth likely is too.

 - Skin infections – eczema, rosacea, acne, dermatitis